Lexus LFR: Everything We Know About The Lexus LFA Successor

 Currently, it’s expected that the racing version of the LFR will be ready for the start of the 2026 racing season.
 A logical competition debut for it would be that year’s 24 Hours of Daytona, which takes place in either late January or early February every year.

-Best Car reckons that the road-going version could be unveiled as early as the Tokyo Auto Salon in January 2025 – where Toyota's also rumoured to be debuting a new Celica – and go into production in October the same year.
-We don’t have long to wait to see if that’s true, but either way, a full reveal at some point next year seems all but certain.
+Best Car reckons that the road-going version could be unveiled as early as the Tokyo Auto Salon in January 2025 – where Toyota is also rumoured to be debuting a new Celica – and go into production in October next year.
+We don’t have long to wait to see if that’s true, but either way, a full reveal at some point within the next 12 months seems all but certain.

 Sponsored Posts